How to Use the Grade

 What measures are most important?

 Every person will have different ideas about what is most important to them, but we suggest checking out whether your hospital scores well on:

 - Handwashing Does your hospital have a handwashing policy to ensure all staff members are washing their hands before and after patient contact?

-- Infection in the blood during ICU stay If a patient is in the Intensive Care Unit (ICU), he or she may be given a central line (a tube inserted into the body to deliver medication and other treatments).
+- Infection in the blood Hospital patients may be given a central line (a tube inserted into the body to deliver medication and other treatments).
 Patients with a central line are at high risk for developing a dangerous infection in the blood.
 Is your hospital showing a low number on this measure?